Melaleuca nesophila is known as the Showy Honey-myrtle and will usually develop into a tall shrub or small tree.

 Leaves are elliptical, up to two centimetres long and bright green.
 Flowers are held in globular, terminal heads up to three centimetres across.
 Blooms are mauve-purple with yellow anthers and are both conspicuous and profuse.
 Flowering extends from late spring to midsummer.
 Flowers are followed by fused, globular capsules (see thumbnail).

 Melaleuca nesophila is found on the south coast of Western Australia.
-The species name means island-loving.
 The species was first found on an island off the Western Australian coast.

 Prune lightly after flowering to avoid plants becoming straggly.